 From the beginning of the ridge trail at the end of the road, I noticed I had a lot more work ahead of me before I got to the summit.

-Here, the fire road ends, and you get onto a firebreak that makes a straight shot along a ridge with a few very steep climbs up some minor peaks and bumps.
-It is a gruelling, completely exposed trail that – when it’s hot out – will make you sweat gallons.
+Where the fire road ends, look to the north side of the road for a use-trail leaving the road behind.
+This turns into a strenuous firebreak trail that makes some very steep climbs and descents along some minor peaks and bumps.
+It is a grueling, completely exposed trail that – when it’s hot out – will make you sweat gallons.
 And it’s a hell of a lot of fun.

 As the trail cut through low brush and grasses, I had to stop and steal a few glances backward and the omnipresent haze, covering all of the sprawl of Los Angeles except for the distant mountains of the Cleveland National Forest.